 - Telco.
 Likewise – if you are on a plan – make sure it is the right one for you.
 They can check your usage and tell you, but only if you ask.
 I’m saving at least $50 per month since I got to speak to a real person – insist!

 - Insurances.
 There is all kinds of comparative stuff online , but I found that by consolidating house and car insurances I saved more with loyalty discounts – $400 per year on my house insurance alone.

 - Centrelink.
 They make a one off bereavement payment – you just have to ask.

 - Claim for everything you are entitled to – like rates rebate for pensioners.
 There are discounts on just about everything – especially travel, tickets to shows and entrance fees..

 If you have lots of money and sensible things like superannuation, then consult a financial advisor.

 We have always loved to travel and had many adventures over the years.
 This was our last to Sri Lanka in January 2019

 The Silence.
 This is very hard to get used to.
 The only noises now in the house are made by me.
-I was used to hearing Michael, taking a shower; talking on the phone; playing his guitar; putting on some music; and tinkering in the garage.
+I was used to hearing Michael: taking a shower, talking on the phone, playing his guitar, putting on some music, and tinkering in the garage (with some of the 74 screwdrivers!).
 Some of our happiest times were when he had chosen some music for me to cook dinner to and then we would sit down and eat whilst reading out bits of the paper to each other – and doing the crossword – over a bottle of wine Then he did the clearing up.